 I was an undergrad and had my first research grant.
 I was on research staff for the university for the summer, and I would continue unfinished work from one of my professors doing chromosome mapping.
 I was thrilled.
 Who wouldn’t be?
 Surely a Nobel couldn’t be far off?
-When all the other kids went home from school for the summer, I would get paid for what I would gladly do for free.
+When all the other kids went home to school for the summer, I would get paid for what I would gladly do for free.
 My plan was a good one: repeat the previously completed work to familiarize myself with the techniques and to make sure I got the same results.
-Then I would advance alone into uncharted places.
+Then, I would advance alone into uncharted places.
 I floated to the lab every day.

 I got to work and immediately fumbled.
-I ran my first test and got a big goose egg.
+I ran my first test and stared at a big goose egg for results.
 Hmm.
-Trying again, I but paid much closer attention to performing the protocol exactly as written.
+I tried again and paid much closer attention to performing the protocol exactly as written.
 My heart sank again the next morning when I opened the incubator to see a set of clean Petri dishes.
 No results.
 I tried it again.
-This time I sat down and wrote out the protocol with checkboxes.
+This time I sat down first and wrote out the protocol with checkboxes.
 I would follow it exactly and check each step off as I went.
 All to no avail.
 Clean dishes with no results.

 Ready to cash in my life of science for literature, I gave it one more shot.
 I came in early the next morning, a Saturday, when I knew that no one was there.
-I stripped my four-feet of benchtop and tossed any bit of glassware in the washer and made all new reagents and got new bottles of anything I couldn’t make.
+I stripped my four-feet bench of paper and tossed any bit of glassware in the washer.
+I made all new reagents and got new bottles of anything I couldn’t make.
 When I finished, I had a clean top, clean tools, and unopened chemicals.
 No trace was left of another soul.
-I screwed up my courage and performed the test once more and when I came in Monday morning I was fantastically happy to see textbook examples of what I was looking for.
+I screwed up my courage and performed the test once more.
+When I came in on Monday morning, I was fantastically happy to see textbook examples of what I was looking for.
 Maybe I did a little dance.

-I knew exactly what had happened: I was using reagents off the shelf that someone else had made.
-I hadn’t a clue who had made them or how long they sat there or if they had an expiration date.
-Why hadn’t I caught this?
+I knew exactly what happened.
+I was using reagents off the shelf that someone else had made.
+I hadn’t a clue who made them or how long they sat there or if they had an expiration date.
+Why hadn’t I caught any of this?
 Shouldn’t I have caught it?
-I decided right there to never trust anyone’s stuff in the lab again.
+I decided right there never to trust anyone’s stuff in the lab again.
 I would always run something down until I knew exactly what it is and exactly when and how it was made.
-Trust but verify was my new mantra.
+Trust but verify was my new mantra, writ large.

 Thanks so much for reading.
 Can you think of someone else who would enjoy the post?
 Please mail it to them or share with your favorite social media using one of the icons below.
 And won’t you follow me?
 You can do so in the sidebar.
 Thanks again!
 And feel free to comment!